 Digital photography innovations have soared in recent years and have relegated film camera brands to the background.
 Users who have stuck to film camera brands have done so for a variety of reasons and the long lifespan is one that cannot be disputed.

-Further insight is available here on new or old models of film camera brands that you can source from various sources.
+Further insight into new or old models of film camera brands that you can source from is on here through various sources.

 The (SLR) Single Lens Reflex -35mm Film Camera